Easy Refrigerator Sweet and Spicy Pickles Recipe

 • If you prefer less heat in your refrigerator pickles, add a few slices of the jalapeno pepper to the pickle jar instead of the entire pepper or sprinkle in a little bit of red pepper flakes.

-Are homemade pickles healthier than store-bought pickles?
+Are homemade pickles healthy?

 Can you re-use the pickle brine once the pickles are gone?

 Yes, you can re-use the pickle brine for a second batch of refrigerator pickles as long as they haven’t been in the refrigerator for longer than 2 weeks.
 Once the cucumber slices are gone, add more fresh cucumber slices and adjust the flavors.
 Store them in the refrigerator for one to two weeks.
+Leftover brine also tastes great added to burgers, or as a meat marinade when mixed with a little bit of olive oil and garlic.

-You might like these recipes
+You might like these cucumber recipes

-Do you like this recipe?
+Do you like this recipe or have a question?

 two jars of sweet and spicy pickles in two jars